jeonguk/spark-rest-sample/README.md

 - POST    /posts/add - POST request to add an post.
 - GET     /posts/:id - GET request to get post by :id.
-- GET     /posts     - GET request to get all the posts.
 - PUT     /posts/:id - UPDATE request to update an post by :id.
 - DELETE  /posts/:id - DELETE request to delete an post by :id.